Skip to Content

 Walkers also get incredible views of the Cliffs of Moher that visitors to the Cliffs of Moher Visitor’s Centre miss out on.

-An overview of the Cliffs of Moher Coastal Walk
+Liscannor to the Cliffs of Moher

-liscannor to cliffs of moher walk
+hags head cliffs of moher walk

 Photos via Shutterstock